 There are several different types of metal roofs.
-They all carry longevity, eco-friendliness, strength, and low-maintenance but the installation, appearance, and cost can be vastly different based on the type of metal roofing you choose.
+They all carry longevity, eco-friendliness, strength, and low maintenance but the installation, appearance, and cost can be vastly different based on the type of metal roof you choose.

 - Exposed Fastener – An exposed fastener roof is one where you can see the fasteners on the roof, they are not hidden by seams or ribs.
-This is one of the most budget-friendly and popular styles of metal roofing.
+This is one of the most budget-friendly and popular styles of metal roofing systems.

 - Standing Seam Systems – In a standing seam system, the fasteners are covered by a rib, or seam in the metal panel.
 This is a raised vertical seam that creates a very modern and elegant appearance.

-- Hidden Fasteners – Other products and methods that hide or conceal the fasteners in metal roofing include panels joined together by interlocking seams or attached to the roof deck with pancake head fasteners.
+- Hidden Fasteners – Other products and methods that conceal or hide the fasteners in metal roofs include panels joined together by interlocking seams or attached to the roof deck with pancake head fasteners.